-The Golden State Warriors NBA team is back in action this season in the Oracle Arena.
-Here you will find information on tickets, their home schedule in Oakland, and tips to attend a game.
+The Golden State Warriors NBA team is back in action this season in their new home in San Francisco, the Chase Center.
+The 2017/2018 NBA Champs start their preseason in October with their regular season games starting later that same month.
+Here you will find information on tickets, their home schedule and tips to attend a game.

 © Eric Broder Van Dyke | Dreamstime.com - Golden State Warriors Player Stephen Curry turns

 Disclaimer: I receive a small commission from some of the links on this page.

 The first place to look for tickets is on Ticketmaster.
 They are the official retailer for Golden State Warriors tickets.
 If you are buying way in advance, this is where you want to look.

 If the games are sold out or you want better seats than what's available on Ticketmaster, then the next place to look for Golden State Warriors tickets is on TicketLiquidator.